artagnon/rhine/README.md

   "twenty three" as arguments is a simple matter of switching on type-when-unboxed.
 There's no need to rewrite the value in IR, and certainly no need to come up with an overloading scheme.

-  C++ is suitable only for teams with a lot of manpower.

   [Crystal](http://crystal-lang.org/) made a good decision to start with Ruby.
   If your idea is to self-host, then the original language's efficiency does not